SL3 with no lens

 No markings mean each button and dial is customisable.

 A lot of that has to do with the camera’s outstanding design layout.
 Depending on the exposure mode selected, two customisable dials on the top plate plus the rear command-style dial can be reassigned to ISO, EV comp, shutter speed or aperture selection.
-In manual exposure mode, for example, I set the left-hand dial to control shutter speeds and the right-hand to aperture selection – the Leica SL lenses being bereft of aperture or programable rings.
+In manual exposure mode, for example, I set the left-hand dial to control shutter speeds and the right-hand to aperture selection – the Leica SL lenses being bereft of aperture or programmable rings.
 Finally, the rear dial I set to select ISO.

 Aperture and Shutter priority modes can be set up similarly, but with the dial for the variable in each instance re-assigned for EV compensation.
 In fairness, rivals offer similar customisation, but I can’t think of another that has a programmable dial to the left of the viewfinder (from the rear).
 So often the left hand isn’t used much, if at all, in camera operation these days.
 While retro-inspired, perhaps, that’s not a bad thing.
 I found it particularly useful when working from above the camera, and the easy-to-read top-plate LCD or the rear, fold-out touch-screen complements that operation.